 1 Registration of identifiers

-The following addresses the registration of identifiers that are relevant to the exchange of messages through the Peppol network.
+The following addresses the registration of identifiers that are relevant to the exchange of messages through the PEPPOL network.
 These are identifier schemes that are recognized as party end point identifiers and customization identifiers (document type) that can be exchanged.

 1.1 Address Identifier Schemes

-The PEPPOL endpoints shall only use identifiers from schemes that are registered in the Electronics Address Scheme Code list which is managed by CEF.
+The PEPPOL endpoints shall only use identifiers from schemes that are registered in the Electronics Address Scheme Code (EASC) list which is managed by CEF.

-Validation of identifier schemes is done in the EN16931 validation objects.
+Validation of identifier schemes is done in the EN16931 validation objects as well as in the SMK/SML.
 Addition of new identifiers schemes shall go through the following process.

 The party requesting support for an identifier scheme shall register it with the ICD code list management according to their procedures.

 After receiving the new ICD code, the requesting party needs to submit a change request to OpenPEPPOL support desk requesting support for the issued code value.
+This CR MUST contain the registration confirmation sheet received from the ISO 6523 governance agency.

-The request is verified and approved by Ticc CMB.
+The request is verified and approved by TICC CMB.

 OO sends service requests from PEPPOL to CEF service desk to add the code the EASC list.